Prefabricated Accessible Shower Guide

 Shower Door Considerations

-- Direction of Door Swing: It is important to always install a hinged-style shower door so it swings outwards.
+- Direction of Door Swing: It is important for a hinged-style shower door to swing outwards.
 Why?
-If a person falls inside a shower stall with an inward opening door their body can block the door from being opened, making it difficult for emergency personnel to get them out.
+If a person falls inside a shower stall with an inward opening door their body can block the door from being opened, making it difficult for family or emergency personnel to help a person get out.

-- Sliding Doors: If you intend to install sliding shower doors, consider the frameless shower doors.
+- Sliding Doors: The raised track most sliding doors rest in creates a barrier, making it more difficult (or impossible) for a walker or wheelchair user to enter and exit the shower independently.
+If you intend to install a curbless shower with sliding shower doors, frameless shower doors are a good consideration.
 This type eliminates the need to install a raised track on the floor.
-A raised track creates a barrier for mobility aids, making it more difficult (or impossible) for a walker or wheelchair user to enter and exit the shower independently.
-Also, make sure to take into consideration the height and weight of the doors selected.
-The heavier the doors are, the harder it will be for a person who has mobility impairments to open and close.
+Make sure to also take into consideration the height and weight of the doors selected.
+The heavier the doors are, the harder the door will be to open and close.

 Frameless Shower Doors Amazon.com